 Painting a Room For Beginners

 It still isn't time to paint quite yet.
-First, the homeowner needs to clean the walls because dirty, dusty walls can prevent the fresh paint from sticking well.
-Cleaning can be done with a moistened rag, and using a vacuum cleaner can help with removing things like spiderwebs from hard to reach corners.
+Now that the space is ready, the next step is to prepare the walls for painting because dirty, dusty walls can prevent the fresh paint from sticking well.

 Apply Extra Coats As Needed